KettlePay App

 Overview

-KettlePay is a settlement app for high-volume watch and diamond dealers — people closing six-figure deals who’ve been de-risked by their banks and burned by crypto’s sharp edges.
-As founding design engineer I owned it end to end: defining who the user is, the information architecture, every interaction and line of copy, the motion — and shipping the React Native that runs it.
-Through its early months it compounded at roughly 300% month over month — it now moves $300M+ a month.
+KettlePay is a settlement app for high-volume watch and diamond dealers.
+These are people closing six-figure deals who’ve been de-risked by their banks and burned by crypto’s sharp edges.
+As founding design engineer I owned it end to end: defining who the user is, the information architecture, every interaction and line of copy, the motion, and shipping the React Native that runs it.
+Through its early months it compounded at roughly 300% month over month, and it now moves $300M+ a month.

 I wrote down the user before I drew a screen